McJtyMods/LostCities/README.md

 Bugs Fixed:

-* In 1.12.2 TileEntitys not gettting special treatment and being placed as normal blocks.
+* TileEntitys not gettting special treatment and being placed as normal blocks.
 (Not at all my work, this is the power of Burchard36)

 Example of what is now possible.
 (Code again from Burchard36)
 ```json